Doctoral education

 There are no tuition fees for doctoral education at Malmö Academy of Music and, after completing your studies, you will be well prepared for a successful career as an independent researcher.

-You apply directly to the research discipline in which you are interested in conducting doctoral studies – Music Education or Artistic Research in Music.
-The procedure differ between the two disciplines.
 In the Faculty of Fine and Performing Arts' Doctoral student Handbook, you will find more information about the application and admission.

-The Faculty of Fine and Performing Art's Doctoral student Handbook
+The Faculty of Fine and Performing Art's Doctoral student handbook

 Admission requirements